Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.4.md

 [MIT Taguar258 2019]
 # Raven-Storm Toolkit Documentation:
-A strong , costomizable dos and ddos framework with over 30 functions/commands for testing your own servers.
+A strong, costomizable dos and ddos framework with over 30 functions/commands for testing your own servers.

 ## Table of content:

 |A|Content|Description|
 |:-:|:----------:|:-----------------------:|
 |A1|Introduction|What makes Raven-Storm different?|